 "Say Potter," Pansy said softly.
-"I heard Filch telling one of the teachers that the Dark Lord was here last Friday.
+"I heard Filch tell one of the teachers that the Dark Lord was here last Friday.
 Did he pay you a visit?"

-Harry felt the buzz from the wine hitting the back of his mind, and remembered his own advice from seconds ago.
+Harry felt the buzz from the wine hitting the back of his mind, then remembered he should wait for the food.
 Luckily, the main course sparkled in right then: a spicy Moroccan dish.
 The sound of cutlery and conversation filling the room gave him time to consider an answer.
 At least it would get him pointers with this crowd...

 Pansy twisted a lock behind her ear, appearing nervous.
 "How is he?
 In person, I mean."